jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 Every physics model's configuration comes from one place.
 The C++ base declares the virtual `append_config_entries(std::vector<c_ConfigEntry>&)`, which pushes the model name; each concrete model calls its parent and then appends its own parameters using the builders in `config_entry_.hpp`.
 The Cython `get_config_dict` converts the entries to a dict, so the wrapper classes never override it, and a layer or world writer can read the configuration of any attached model through its raw pointer.

-The payoff is that the keys are exactly what the matching factory accepts, so `make_<family>(config["model"], config)` rebuilds the model.
-That is what makes a world's configuration round-trip: the world asks each layer, each layer asks each attached model, and every answer is valid builder input.
+The keys are exactly what the matching factory accepts, so `make_<family>(config["model"], config)` rebuilds the model, and a world's configuration round-trips: the world asks each layer, each layer asks each attached model, and every answer is valid builder input.

 The config entries are not part of the binary format; they are a separate, human-readable view.
 The layer observer pointer is a C++ only field that the owning layer sets after construction, and it is neither serialized nor exposed to Python.

 The binary record is 24 bytes plus the model name: the 20-byte header, the name length as a `uint32_t`, then the UTF-8 name bytes.

-## Checking physics-model Config Keys
+## Checking Physics-Model Config Keys

 `check_config_keys(config, accepted_keys, family)` is the guard every `make_*` factory runs before building a model.
 It raises `ValueError` for any key that no model in the family reads, always accepts `model` so a `get_config_dict()` result can be passed straight back, and names the closest accepted key for each rejected one.
-That last part matters because the most common mistake is a missing unit suffix, such as `solidus` for `solidus_k`.
+The most common mistake is a missing unit suffix, such as `solidus` for `solidus_k`.

 ```python
 from TidalPy.Utilities_x.classes_x import check_config_keys